 Gold Plated Jewellery

 Of all the alternatives to solid gold, gold plated jewellery usually contains the least amount of gold.
-As such it will wear more quickly, especially if flash plated.
+As such it will wear much more quickly, especially if flash plated.
+This can provide you with an interestingly aged piece of jewellery as the gold wears over time, especially if the plating is over sterling silver, but it's up to you whether you like this look.

 Pros of gold plated jewellery

-The main pro is that the price will be a lot lower than other finishes given the small amount of gold.
-Also wear on gold plated jewellery can often be repaired by having it plated again by a manufacturing jeweller or specialist gold plating business.
+The main pro is that the price will be a lot lower than other finishes given the small amount of gold used to create this jewellery.
+Additionally wear on gold plated jewellery may be able to be repaired by having it plated again by a manufacturing jeweller or specialist gold plating business.

 Cons of gold plated jewellery

-This jewellery generally wears well, but has similar pros and cons to that of gold plated jewellery and these pieces should be treated with care.
+This jewellery generally wears quite well, but has similar pros and cons to that of gold plated jewellery and these pieces should be treated with extra care.

-My best advice about brass jewellery is: generally steer clear.
-It can be given a lovely gold-like finish, but it is a base metal and has downsides.
-It’s likely to turn your skin green or black and you may develop an allergy to it.
-You’re much better off spending a bit more for an alternative gold finish that uses real gold and will give you a lot less grief and provide a lot better value for your money.
+My best advice about brass jewellery is: steer clear.
+It can be given a lovely gold-like colouring, but it is a base metal and has downsides.
+Brass is likely to turn your skin green or black and you may develop an allergy to it over time.

 The parting shot